Controlling LED strips using PWM in ESPHome

 Crafting the Firmware with ESPHome

-Now that all components are connected to the ESP32 board, it's time to develop the firmware for this project using ESPHome.
-The creator has generously shared their firmware on pastebin, making it easily accessible.
-The firmware is simple and straightforward, utilizing the ESP32 LEDC Output component in ESPHome.
-By using this component, the strip manifests as a dimmable light when integrated with Home Assistant.
+With all components connected to the ESP32, it's time to develop the firmware using ESPHome.
+The creator's firmware, available on pastebin, is simple and utilizes the ESP32 LEDC Output component in ESPHome.
+This integration allows the strip to appear as a dimmable light in Home Assistant.

 An Essential ESPHome Endeavour